Table of Contents_

 Actual Refresh Rate

 If you’ve made up your mind to go with a 4K television, a 55 inch TV is going to give you a very nice mixture of screen size and value.
-The top 55 inch 4k smart TVs have begun to dip below the desirable $1,000 price point, which means this size of television is going to be very popular going forward.
-Look for a 55 inch 4K TV that provides great image quality, a fast refresh rate, and good viewing angles, and you’re sure to end up with a model that will serve you well both now and when 4K programming is commonplace … no matter how long that takes.
+The top 55-inch 4k smart TVs have begun to dip below the desirable $1,000 price point, which means this size of the television is going to be very popular going forward.
+Look for a 55-inch 4K TV that provides great image quality, a fast refresh rate, and good viewing angles, and you’re sure to end up with a model that will serve you well both now and when 4K programming is commonplace … no matter how long that takes.

-Whether you are shopping for a QLED TV, a QLED smart TV, an LCD TV, an HDR smart TV or another TV platform, look for the best tv deals and make sure to consult our TV buying guide so that you know what to look for.
-Our 55inch 4K TVs buying guide has all of the latest info on the technology.
+Whether you are shopping for a QLED TV, a QLED smart TV, an LCD TV, an HDR smart TV, or another TV platform, look for the best tv deals and make sure to consult our TV buying guide so that you know what to look for.
+Our 55inch 4K TVs buying guide has the latest information on the technology.